payu-india/CMS-Chatbot/docs/save cards/introduction-save-cards/what-is-tokenization.md

 In a card context, it replaces the actual card number with a dummy reference ID.

-## PayU’s interpretation of RBI guidelines
+## PayU's interpretation of RBI guidelines

 * Only Issuers & Payment Networks are allowed to store customer card data. ​
 * Limited data can be stored by non-payment entities (Bank Name,  Last 4 digits of card)​
 * Every token to be stored with customer consent (AFA)​
 * Customers should be able to manage their details on business and Issuing bank platforms​
 * Every token is unique to a user, card, and the merchant
 * Existing data migration is not possible

 ## Who can Tokenize Cards?

 As per the current RBI guidelines, tokens can be created with either the networks or the issuing bank.

 For example, Mr. John Doe has an HDFC VISA Signature credit card.
 This card can be tokenized by VISA (VTS or Visa Token Service) or by HDFC through its proprietary token service.

 PayU is working with both the networks and issuers to be able to provide tokenization to its merchants.

 ## PayU Solution

 PayU will provide both network tokens and issuer tokens for its merchants along with other suites of products to maintain and manage the vault services:

 * **Network Tokens**: Network tokens are virtual payment cards created by the payment schemes (VISA, Mastercard), and they replace the original card in the digital space.
 This allows for several network tokens to be created per card, and they function in the same way as the original card when storing and transacting with them.
+For more information, refer to the [Using Network Tokens](https://docs.payu.in/v2/reference/using-network-tokens) API reference.

 * **Issuer Tokens**: Issuer tokens are virtual payment cards created by the card-issuing bank, and they replace the original card in the digital space.
 However, **these tokens are not understood by the network schemes**

+## PayU v2 Tokenization APIs

+PayU v2 provides comprehensive APIs for card tokenization and management:

+* **[Save Card API](https://docs.payu.in/v2/reference/v2_save_card_api)**: Save customer card details securely with tokenization
+* **[Get User Cards API](https://docs.payu.in/v2/reference/v2_get_user_cards_api)**: Retrieve saved cards for a user
+* **[Delete a Saved Card API](https://docs.payu.in/v2/reference/v2_delete-card-api)**: Remove saved card tokens
+* **[Process Transaction with a Saved Card](https://docs.payu.in/v2/reference/process-transaction-with-a-saved-card)**: Make payments using tokenized cards
+* **[Model 2-Zero Code Change](https://docs.payu.in/v2/reference/model-2-zero-code-change-for-vault-integration)**: No-code integration for card vault services